Can the Efron-Petrosian Method Recover the Inverse-Square Distance Law for Simulated Radio Pulsar Fluxes?: Primer on Efron-Petrosian method

 Consider a flux-limited catalog containing flux measurements ($F$) obtained from a series of observations.
 Assuming that the pulsar flux scales with the distance ($D$) according to $F \propto D^{-\alpha}$, the isotropic luminosity ($L$) of the pulsar is given in terms of $F$ and $D$ according to~\cite{Ardavan23}:

 As discussed in M23 or ~\cite{Ardavan21}, $l$ is a constant with the dimensions of distance, primarily serving as the normalization factor.
 For the inverse-square law, this leads to the familiar relation $L=4 \pi D^2 F$.
-We note however that in pulsar literature, instead of the conventional luminosity, one usually defines a pseudo-luminosity which omits the $4\pi$ factor in Eq.~\ref{eq:L}~\cite{Bagchi}.
+We note however that in pulsar literature, instead of the conventional luminosity, one usually defines a pseudo-luminosity which omits the $4\pi$ factor in Eq.~\ref{eq:L}~\cite{Bagchi}, since the beam geometry is not known.
 Therefore, similar to M23, we use the pseudo-luminosity for our E-P analysis and omit the $4\pi$ factor from now on.
-However, that should not change our results.
+We also note that throughout the remainder of the manuscript, the term luminosity refers to the pseudo-luminosity.

 If we now assume that a pulsar survey is limited by a flux threshold $S_{th}$, then the characteristic luminosity cutoff $L_{th}$ scales with $D$ as: